-Leaders in faculty mentorship will work with departmental chairs and other senior RPCI leadership to create a robust mentorship program.
-The RPCI mentorship program will be an Institute-wide resource, and, in that capacity, will encourage and support collaborative research among departments and programs.
-RPCI mentorship program leadership will be multidisciplinary, and will be made up of senior researchers with strong records of academic accomplishment and grant support, including at least one physician researcher, and at least one junior faculty researcher.
+Leaders in faculty mentorship will work with departmental chairs and senior Roswell Park leadership to create a robust faculty development program.
+The Roswell Park faculty development program is an Institute-wide resource, and, in that capacity, will encourage and support collaborative research among departments and CCSG programs.
+Roswell Park faculty development program leadership is multidisciplinary and includes senior researchers with strong records of academic accomplishment and grant support, including physician-researchers, and at least one junior faculty researcher.

-This core group, in collaboration with other leadership, will develop, implement, and evaluate Institute-wide mentorship at RPCI, will meet monthly to review goals and progress, and will make revisions to the mentorship program based on progress made.
+This core group, in collaboration with other leadership, will develop, implement, and evaluate Institute-wide faculty development programming at Roswell Park Comprehensive Cancer Center.
 Meeting minutes will be prepared by the Research Support Services (Grant Development office).

-Current mentorship program leadership is led by Brahm Segal, MD (DFD) who will have overall leadership for faculty mentorship, and will report to the Deputy Director of the Institute, Kunle Odunsi, MD, PhD, regarding faculty development efforts.
-Mikhail Nikiforov, PhD, will serve as the co-leader of Faculty Development.
+The faculty development program is led by Sandra Gollnick, PhD who and will report to the Deputy Director, Kunle Odunsi, MD, PhD, regarding faculty development efforts.

-Two additional senior researchers will expand the breadth of expertise and have specific areas of responsibility.
+Additional senior researchers will expand the breadth of expertise and have specific areas of responsibility.
 Irwin Gelman, PhD, will lead faculty research integration, which includes organizing retreats to develop collaborations between full-time clinicians and researchers.
 He will also develop a platform for guiding established researchers (middle- and senior-level) in career development, including expanding and developing new areas of research, and changes in career focus.
 Kirsten Moysich, PhD, will provide overall mentorship in Epidemiology and Population Sciences and will support inter-disciplinary collaborations among population scientists, clinicians, and laboratory researchers.
 Dr. Moysich will also have a leadership role in providing mentorship and career guidance on issues that affect female faculty.
-Anna Woloszynska-Read, PhD, a junior faculty researcher, will provide perspective to our group on all facets of mentorship of junior faculty, including gaps and obstacles.
+Anna Woloszynska, PhD, a junior faculty researcher, will provide perspective to our group on all facets of mentorship of junior faculty, including gaps and obstacles.
 Kara Kelly, MD, Brahm Segal, MD, Kelvin Lee, MD, and Kunle Odunsi, MD, PhD provide insights for clinical faculty.